-Registered Nurses often believe that they are required to be an advanced practice nurse to provide Nurse Herbalist services to their clients.
+Registered Nurses often believe that they are required to be advanced practice nurses to provide Nurse Herbalist services to their clients.
 This is because they have not studied their professional roots in herbalism.

 For generations, nurses have partnered with plants and used plant remedies for the care and comfort of their patients, families, and communities.

-This course teaches the history of herbalism in nursing, the assessment tools to guide you towards nurse herbalism, and the herbal interventions along with nursing diagnosis examples to create your own nursing care plan with herbal interventions.
+This course teaches 1) the history of herbalism in nursing, 2) the assessment tools to guide you toward nurse herbalism, and 3) the herbal interventions along with nursing diagnosis examples to create your own nursing care plan with herbal interventions.

 This course demonstrates nurse herbalism safely within the nursing practice aligned with individual state statutes, and the holistic nursing scope and standards 3rd edition, all within the confines of the nursing process.